evanrinehart/lowgl/README.md

 [gl][1] package.
 The gl package exposes the entire OpenGL API and even auto-configures extensions available on your system.
-However it is a direct translation of the C API, which means all the low level calls require a medium amount of FFI negotation.
+However it is a direct translation of the C API, which means all the low level calls require a medium amount of FFI negotiation.
 Worse than that is the amount of identifiers that GL_ARE_FORMATTED_LIKE_THIS.
 Also, as is rightly pointed out, the OpenGL C API has very little in the way of type safety.
 Besides safety, what's interesting to me is the amount of guidance a minimal amount of types can provide to such a